This page provides key steps to:

 Below is an item's bibliographical details necessary for students to create a basic citation:

-When the window appears with the item's bibliographical information make sure to check that a web address has been automatically created.
+When the bookmarking form appears, make sure to check that a web address or DOI is in the referencing information.
 If it is missing, it can be generated manually by:

 External resources can be bookmarked from alternative authority sources such as other libraries and union catalogues (e.g. WorldCat), as well as from book vendors (e.g. Amazon).
 The Internet can also be used for bookmarking open access journal articles and audiovisual resources.